matomo-org/developer-documentation/docs/content-tracking.md

 // content target = ""
 ```

-This example would be the way to go by defining a `data-content-name` attribute anywhere we can easily detect the name of the content.
+This example is the way to go by defining a `data-content-name` attribute anywhere we can easily detect the name of the content.

 ```
 <img src="img-en.jpg" data-track-content/>